Skip to Main Content

 • The PubMed RCT filters developed by the Cochrane Collaboration (provided under the adjacent tab) are considered the gold standards for identifying randomized controlled trials.

-• Do not limit by language, since this may introduce bias.
+• Avoid limiting by language, since this may introduce bias into your search results.

 • Limit by date only if this is dictated by the content of the review (e.g., the date a drug, product, or medical test was first introduced).

-• It is best to treat a limit (e.g., age) as a concept in the search strategy or as a part of your inclusion/exclusion criteria.
+• Consider carefully whether to include a limit (e.g., age) as a concept in your search strategy or as part of your inclusion/exclusion criteria.
+Consider testing whether including a limit in your search will cause you to miss relevant results.

 The following filters were created and validated by the Cochrane Collaboration and are listed on the Cochrane Work Review Group website: